Choose your...

 R3 145

-A private company is seen as a legal person in South Africa.
-These are profit companies and non-profit companies which can be clubs, churches and other charitable organisations.
+A private company is seen as a legal entity in South Africa.
+These are profit companies and non-profit companies such as clubs, churches and other charitable organizations.

-Profit companies are the most commonly used entity type in South Africa and are the easiest to form.
-Private companies are mainly owner-run businesses.
+Profit companies are the most commonly used entity type in South Africa.
+These are the easiest to form and are mainly owner-run businesses.

 Type